-The largest and longest standing coalition of FASD organizations, the NOFAS Affiliate Network was established in 2002 to open permanent lines of communication among FASD colleagues and organizations, share resources, unify core values, priorities, and messages, and turn up the volume on the appeal for attention and investment.
-The goal of the NOFAS Affiliate Network is to unite FASD organizations in an international coalition for the purpose of preventing FASD and meeting the needs of people living with the disorders, while each member organization maintains its identity and autonomy.
-Today, the network consists of over 40 member organizations.
+The NOFAS Affiliate Network was established in 2002 to unite organizations in an international coalition for the purpose of preventing FASD and meeting the needs of people living with the disorders, while each member organization maintains its identity and autonomy.
+It is the largest and longest standing international coalition of FASD organizations.

 Join the Affiliate Network

 NOFAS and the Network members welcome new organizations.
 Requirements for joining the Network and the coalition’s objectives and benefits can be found in the Affiliate Network Guidelines below.
 If your organization is addressing FASD and is interested in joining the Affiliate Network, please download and review the guidelines and application.

 In addition to NOFAS Affiliates, there are many other organizations addressing FASD in the U.S. and across the world.
 While these organizations are not active members of the NOFAS coalition, they are leaders in the FASD community and offer important resources.